08.27.21

 With the COVID-19 pandemic worsening inequalities both between and within countries, the need for charitable funding has increased, necessitating the convergence of resources between different state, multilateral and charitable actors.

-While many global development organizations have seen their income and fundraising efforts suffer due to the financial fallout from the COVID-19 pandemic, Islamic Relief finds itself in a different position.
+While many global development organisations have seen their income and fundraising efforts suffer due to the financial fallout from the COVID-19 pandemic, Islamic Relief finds itself in a different position.

-“Back in March last year, the COVID-19 pandemic was predicted to have a catastrophic impact on the charitable sector with many experts predicting 30 to 40% drop in revenue from the 2019 levels.
-However, we have seen a strong uptake in charitable giving and like many Islamic charities we are reporting a 13% growth in our community fundraising income compared to 2019 levels.”
+“Back in March last year, the COVID-19 pandemic was predicted to have a catastrophic impact on the charitable secto,r with many experts predicting a 30 to 40% drop in revenue from the 2019 levels.
+However, we have seen a strong uptake in charitable giving and, like many Islamic charities, we are reporting a 13% growth in our community fundraising income compared to 2019 levels.”

-But there is a caveat here, while globally the numbers of disasters and humanitarian crisis are on the rise, managing fundraising with a small team is a challenge.
-Accountability of donors giving is top priority and because all giving is project related, administration overheads have to be really small.
+But there is a caveat here, while globally the numbers of disasters and humanitarian crises are on the rise, managing fundraising with a small team is a challenge.
+Accountability of donors’ giving is the top priority, and because all giving is project-related, administration overheads have to be really small.
 This effectively means small teams stretched for resources.

-The Delta variant of the virus hit Australia late and much of the data on giving is awaited.
-A report by Social Ventures Australia[1] (SVA) and the Centre for Social Impact (CSI) had found many organisations in a vulnerable financial position with retrenchment as high at 12 percent.
+The Delta variant of the virus hit Australia late, and much of the data on giving is awaited.
+A report by Social Ventures Australia[1] (SVA) and the Centre for Social Impact (CSI) found many organisations in a vulnerable financial position, with retrenchment as high as 12 per cent.
 The same research indicated that while 44 per cent of charities have experienced increased demand for services during the coronavirus crisis, just 4 per cent have been able to increase revenue.

-Faith based giving is not new, but different times bring in different perspectives that reflect giving trends.
-While there is large movement of the giving among the millennials, it is mostly one-time giving.
-So while opportunity giving exists, the numbers of committed givers is on the decline.
+Faith-based giving is not new, but different times bring in different perspectives that reflect giving trends.
+While there is a large movement of giving among the millennials, it is mostly one-time giving.
+So while opportunity giving exists, the number of committed givers is on the decline.

 “We do rely on individual giving.
 Around 90% of our income comes from individuals.
 We have our committed donors who act out of faith,” he continues.

-In conclusion, Islamic faith based giving is embedded in faith that clearly delineates the roles of individuals for doing charity.
+In conclusion, Islamic faith-based giving is embedded in faith that clearly delineates the roles of individuals in doing charity.
 It classifies the different tools and opportunities of giving, codified by law and enforces a framework of social justice and a moral economy, which addresses the unequal distribution of wealth.

 While Islamic financing is increasingly being leveraged by others, who view it as a funding source, it is necessary for them to understand the underlying value and ethos of financing for social justice.